CP1404/Practicals/prac_07/README.md

 Write a program in `project_management.py` to load and save a data file and use a list of `Project` objects.

+Load projects from the data file when the program starts and save them to it when the user quits.

 Your program should contain a menu with the following options:

 - Load projects
-  (Load projects when the program runs and also when they choose this option)
+  (Prompt the user for a filename to load projects from and load them)
 - Save projects
-  (Save projects when the program runs and also when they choose this option)
+  (Prompt the user for a filename to save projects to and save them)
 - Display projects
   (Display two groups: incomplete projects; completed projects, both sorted by priority)
 - Filter projects by date